-Leftwich was taken seventh overall in the 2003 NFL Draft by Jacksonville.
+Leftwich was taken seventh overall in the 2003 NFL Draft by the Jacksonville Jaguars.
 He lasted four seasons there, but was never able to play a full season due to various injuries.
-Following his departure from the Jags, he bounced around to several teams, including Pittsburgh, where he won a Super Bowl ring as a backup in 2009.
+Following his departure from the Jags, he bounced around to several teams, including Pittsburgh, where he won a Super Bowl ring as a backup to Ben Roethlisberger in 2009.

-After his playing days wrapped up, Leftwich found a more permanent home in Arizona, where he began his coaching career as a quarterback coach intern.
+After his playing days wrapped up, Leftwich finally found a more permanent home in Arizona, where he began his coaching career as a quarterback coach intern in 2016 on Bruce Arians’ staff with the Arizona Cardinals.
 One season later, he was hired on full-time for the same position.

 3. Brady Quinn

 One of the most hyped quarterbacks coming out of college, Brady Quinn’s NFL career never got off the ground.
-After leaving Notre Dame as one of the school’s most-decorated players in history, the Cleveland Browns elected to take the polished Quinn with the 22nd overall pick in 2007.
+After leaving Notre Dame as one of the school’s most-decorated players in history, the Cleveland Browns elected to take the polished Quinn with the 22nd overall pick in the 2007 NFL Draft.

 Quinn, however, would only last three seasons quarterbacking the Browns before moving on to four other teams.
 Throughout his seven-year career, Quinn never started more than nine games in a season and only threw for 12 touchdowns, compared with his 17 interceptions.
 His professional career was a drastic contrast from the success he found at the college level.